-Governmental Fund Financial Statements Proprietary Fund Financial Statements
+Governmental Fund Financial Statements Proprietary Fund Financial Statements This page intentionally left blank

 GOVERNMENTAL FUND FINANCIAL STATEMENTS

 General Fund is the City's primary operating fund.
 It accounts for all financial resources of the general government, except those required to be accounted for in another fund.